vivekpatel99/bone-fracture-detection-pytorch/docs/aws-eks.md

 eksctl get cluster --region us-east-1
 ```

-- Delete artifacts of ECR and S3 (optional - delete ECR and S3)
+**Delete ECR Images and S3 Artifacts (Optional):**

-- Validate if Cloud Formation stacks are deleted.
-- Confirm service termination on AWS support chat.
+- Manually delete any images pushed to Amazon ECR.
+- Manually delete any artifacts stored in Amazon S3 buckets if they are no longer needed.

+**Validate CloudFormation Stack Deletion:**

+- Check the AWS CloudFormation console to ensure that the stacks created by `eksctl` (e.g., `eksctl-cancer-cls-cluster-cluster`) have been deleted.

 # Reference